Using images in content

 Why optimise images for our websites

-Large or uncompressed images make web pages slow to load, even when the image appears small on screen.
+Large or uncompressed images slow down web pages, even when the images look small on screen.
+This is because browsers still download the full-size image file.

-Some websites do not resize images automatically, so you must optimise images before uploading them.
+Some websites do not automatically resize images, so you must optimise images before they are uploaded.

 Optimising images reduces file size without noticeable loss of quality, helping images load quickly and remain clear.